Asparkam - instructions for use. Overdose of asparkam is fatal

 Proper functioning of myocardial muscle contractions.

 Their functions in the body are strictly distributed.
-Potassium helps to provide a variety of nerve endings in the form of impulse signals, organizes the work of muscles, promotes normal functioning heart muscles.
+Potassium helps provide a variety of nerve endings in the form of impulse signals, organizes muscle function, promotes normal functioning heart muscles.

-With a lack of this macronutrient in the body, the conduction of nerve impulses is disturbed.
-The use of potassium in a small dose promotes the expansion of the arteries, and in large ones, on the contrary, narrowing.
-Potassium has a mild diuretic effect.
+With a lack of this macroelement in the body, the conduction of nerve impulses is disrupted.
+The use of potassium in a small dose helps to dilate arteries, and in large doses, on the contrary, narrows them.
+Potassium has a weak diuretic effect.

 Not many people know that the drug “Asparkam” is prescribed mainly for patients who have a lack of potassium in the body.
 Why is there a deficiency of this element?
 There may be several reasons: